 Please contact email@example.com to determine what form and documentation are required for your desired class changes.

 Reactivation of Registration to an Active Class

-A registrant who wishes to return to an active class of registration after being in the non-practising or retired class of registration, must provide the CVBC with the appropriate notarized change in class of registration form (Application Form), any required supporting documentation and information (including the CE Declaration & Bylaw Review Commitment Form), and the applicable fees for the class change as described below.
+A registrant who wishes to return to an active class of registration after being in the non-practising or retired class of registration for less than 3 years, must provide the CVBC with the following:

 Principles of Application of Fees When a Change of Registration is Made